mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/fisher.md

 - Install a plugin from a GitHub gist
 `fisher {{gist_url}}`

-- Edit 'fishfile' by hand with your favorite editor and install multiple plugins `{{editor}} ~/.config/fish/fishfile; fisher`
+- Edit 'fishfile' manually with your favorite editor and install multiple plugins `{{editor}} ~/.config/fish/fishfile; fisher`

 - List installed plugins